Critical mass: Presence of a tamper

-Critical mass of a bare sphere
+Values

+Bare sphere

-The shape with minimal critical mass and the smallest physical dimensions is a sphere.
+The shape with minimal critical mass is a sphere.
 Bare-sphere critical masses at normal density of some actinides are listed in the following table.
 Most information on bare sphere masses is considered classified, since it is critical to nuclear weapons design, but some documents have been declassified.

-The critical mass for lower-grade uranium depends strongly on the grade: with 20% 235U it is over 400 kg; with 15% 235U, it is well over 600 kg.
+The critical mass for lower-grade uranium depends strongly on the grade: with 45% 235U, the bare-sphere critical mass is around 185 kg; with 19.75% 235U it is over 780 kg; and with 15% 235U, it is well over 1350 kg.
+In all of these cases, the use of a neutron reflector like beryllium can substantially drop this amount, however: with a 5 cm reflector, the critical mass of 19.75%-enriched uranium drops to 403 kg, and with a 15 cm reflector it drops to 144 kg, for example.

 The critical mass is inversely proportional to the square of the density.
 If the density is 1% more and the mass 2% less, then the volume is 3% less and the diameter 1% less.
 The probability for a neutron per cm travelled to hit a nucleus is proportional to the density.
 It follows that 1% greater density means that the distance travelled before leaving the system is 1% less.
 This is something that must be taken into consideration when attempting more precise estimates of critical masses of plutonium isotopes than the approximate values given above, because plutonium metal has a large number of different crystal phases which can have widely varying densities.

 Note that not all neutrons contribute to the chain reaction.
 Some escape and others undergo radiative capture.

 Let q denote the probability that a given neutron induces fission in a nucleus.
 Consider only prompt neutrons, and let ν denote the number of prompt neutrons generated in a nuclear fission.
 For example, ν ≈ 2.5 for uranium-235.
 Then, criticality occurs when ν·q = 1.
 The dependence of this upon geometry, mass, and density appears through the factor q.

 Given a total interaction cross section σ (typically measured in barns), the mean free path of a prompt neutron is $\ell^{-1} = n \sigma$ where n is the nuclear number density.
 Most interactions are scattering events, so that a given neutron obeys a random walk until it either escapes from the medium or causes a fission reaction.
 So long as other loss mechanisms are not significant, then, the radius of a spherical critical mass is rather roughly given by the product of the mean free path $\ell$ and the square root of one plus the number of scattering events per fission event (call this s), since the net distance travelled in a random walk is proportional to the square root of the number of steps:

 Note again, however, that this is only a rough estimate.